bitcoin/bitcoin/doc/build-windows.md

 ------------------------------------------------------------

 At the time of writing the Windows Subsystem for Linux installs Ubuntu Xenial 16.04.
-The Mingw-w64 package for Ubuntu Xenial does not produce working executables for some of the Bitcoin Core applications.
+The Mingw-w64 package for Ubuntu Xenial does not produce working executables for some of the Litecoin Core applications.
 It is possible to build on Ubuntu Xenial by installing the cross compiler packages from Ubuntu Zesty, see the steps below.
 Building on Ubuntu Zesty 17.04 up to 17.10 has been verified to work.